crazy54/temp_blog/cl7z80ska048iewnvg1ryhx26.md

 ## What Happened?

 The **Storage Networking Industry Association** (SNIA) has completed the very first official specification of a new breed of storage devices.
-If NAND chipmakers can innovate at the rate and level they have expressed, boy, we're in for some truely new bits of kit that will change compute as much, if not ***more so*** than when the first solid state drive was introduced back in 1995 by the Israeli firm **M-Systems**.
+If NAND chipmakers can innovate at the rate and level they have expressed, boy, we're in for some truly new bits of kit that will change compute as much, if not ***more so*** than when the first solid state drive was introduced back in 1995 by the Israeli firm **M-Systems**.
 They launched the modern flash-based SSD with its Fast Flash Disk (FFD-350) series that used the 3.5 inch form factor, which is why it was named FFD-350.

 Enter **CSxes:** **Computational Storage Devices**